braddle/pact-workshop-golang/README.md

 ```

-#### Thing Endpoint
+#### 'Thing' Endpoint

-The second endpoint enables you to retrieve a single 'Thing' (/thing/{id}) if you request the id `123456789` there is not
+The 'Thing' endpoint enables you to retrieve a single 'Thing' (/thing/{id}).
+If you request the id `123456789` there is not
-a thing stored against that ID and a HTTP 404 - Not Found will be returned.
+a 'Thing' stored against that ID and an HTTP 404 - Not Found will be returned.

 ```shell
 curl http://localhost:8082/thing/123456789